 Scripture says that when we make a genuine confession of faith, we are saved.
 So we confess, and we are saved.

-This seems straightforward and yet, concerning this important truth there is a divide among believers.
+This seems straightforward and yet, concerning this important truth there has been a divide among believers.
 The discussion centers on the question, “Did God choose me, or did I choose God?”

 Perhaps we all begin our new life in Christ believing that we chose God, and if so, this is understandable because Paul, speaking of unbelievers, the “natural man” says: